 Return on Equity (ROE) or the ratio of annualized net income to average capital funds, measures the return on capital provided by the stockholders.
-ROE rose to 6.13% from 5.41% of same period last year, due to the effect of higher annualized net income and lower average equity.
+ROE went down to 4.11% from 6.13% of same period last year, due to the effect of lower annualized net income and higher average equity.